 While both electric radiators and GCH offer excellent heating quality, there are key differences in cost to consider.
 Replacing, extending or installing GCH will typically cost significantly more than electric radiators, which can often be installed by the homeowner – gas installations require a qualified plumber.

 Once installed, the difference in cost just keeps adding up.
 Unlike our electric radiators, GCH will require:

 Our electric radiators require no ongoing maintenance or servicing.
-We’re so confident about this that we offer a three-year warranty on every electronic component and a ten-year guarantee on the bodies.
+We’re so confident about this that we offer a two-year warranty on every electronic component and a ten-year guarantee on the bodies.